Tim Cook Fast Facts

-(CNN)Here's a look at the life of the current Chief Executive Officer of Apple, Tim Cook.
+(CNN)Here's a look at the life of Apple Chief Executive Officer of Apple Tim Cook.

 Personal: